-Figure 1 is a graphical representation of the adoptions from Vietnam by year, from the first adoption of a Vietnamese child into Ireland in 1988 to the most recent in December 2020.
+Figure 1 is a graphical representation of the adoptions from Vietnam by year, from the first adoption of a Vietnamese child into Ireland in 1988.
+Please note the graph illustrates complete years only, so does not include figures from 2023.
 The years 1988 - 1998 have been grouped as the numbers per year were so small at this time.
-The numbers peaked with 183 adoptions in 2008, before falling sharply to just 2 in 2010 and stopping completely thereafter
+The numbers peaked with 183 adoptions in 2008, before falling sharply to just 3 across 2010-2011 and stopping completely thereafter while Ireland suspended its programme with Vietnam.
+Adoptions from Vietnam recommenced in 2014 and there have been a number of adoptions from Vietnam on an annual basis ever since.

-&lt;sup>1 A review of the AAI's historical statistics and the implementation of a new database has allowed for more accurate reporting of figures.
-Some statistics published in previous years have been adjusted accordingly.
+1 A review of the AAI's historical statistics and the implementation of a new database has allowed for more accurate reporting of figures.
+As such, there may be a small variance in published figures from previous years.